The world’s largest Starbucks is coming to Chicago next month, promising to bring a massive new storefront to the city's Magnificent Mile.

 The Starbucks Reserve Roastery is scheduled to open Nov.
 15 on the Magnificent Mile.

-The grand opening will begin at 10 a.m., according to the company.
+The grand opening has been moved up to 9 a.m., according to the company.

 The coffee chain first announced in 2017 that it planned to open a Starbucks Reserve Roastery in Chicago on North Michigan Avenue.

 Where will it be located?

 The Starbucks Reserve Roastery will be located at Michigan Avenue and Erie Street, in the current Crate and Barrel building.